friktiny/friktiny/README.md

 - 😅 Pronounce - He/His.

-- 👋 You can contact with me regarding anything in Discord by joining my server [here](https://discord.gg/G8xpUbjSFH) or adding me as a friend in Discord - **Rubin#4340**.
+- 👋 You can contact with me regarding anything in Discord by joining my server [here](https://discord.gg/G8xpUbjSFH) or adding me as a friend in Discord - **Dev friktiny#4340**.

 - ⚡ Fun fact: I am also a minecraft dev...